Shell yesterday welcomed a Greenpeace apology for publicising a seriously mistaken estimate of the amount of oil left on board the Brent Spar.

 Their laboratory in Oban, Scotland, funded by the Natural Environment Research Council, has more knowledge about conditions on the sea bed of the dump site, the Rockall Trough, than any other.
 In a letter to Greenpeace, they assert a Shell-commissioned report justifying dumping was wrong to say relatively few species lived in the deep sea.
 They also say the analysis ignores the possibility undersea storms could bring pollution towards the surface.

 The Brent Spar is anchored in a Norwegian fjord while Shell decides how to dispose of it.
-The company has not ruled out sea-dumping as long as public opinion can be won over.
+The company has not ruled out sea dumping.